danasilver/github-package-example/README.md

 It's useful to share private packages within an organization.
 The setup here attempts to do so with a few goals in mind:

-* **Automate releases** by building and publishing on a CI
+- **Automate releases** by building and publishing on a CI
-* **Follow [SemVer](https://semver.org)** without individuals needing to keep track of changes
+- **Follow [SemVer](https://semver.org)** without individuals needing to keep track of changes
-* **Follow [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow)**, a common branch-based workflow.
+- **Follow [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow)**, a common branch-based workflow.
 This means changes go through pull requests and approvals; no need to ever push to _main_
-* **_main_ is the source of truth** so it's trivial to develop downstream packages against unreleased changes - just point to _main_ (more on this below)
+- **_main_ is the source of truth** so it's trivial to develop downstream packages against unreleased changes - just point to _main_ (more on this below)

 ## Setup

 1. Create a new GitHub repository

-2. Configure npm to publish to [GitHub packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#publishing-a-package-using-publishconfig-in-the-packagejson-file)
+2. Configure npm to publish to [GitHub packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#publishing-a-package-using-publishconfig-in-the-packagejson-file) by adding the following to _package.json_

    ```json
    "publishConfig": {